Potrero Power Plant

 What formal procedures has PG&E put in place in order to ensure community members have an opportunity to comment on the remediation and cleanup plans?

 We have put together a comprehensive community outreach plan for this site.
 Our community outreach efforts include regular project newsletters, community planning meetings and stakeholder outreach.
 Newsletters with progress updates are periodically mailed to approximately 1,400 local residents and key stakeholders.
-In 2012 we held two community meetings to discuss PG&E's efforts at the site with the community and incorporate input into our cleanup plans for the Northeast Area.
-In 2013, one community meeting is planned to discuss the results of the offshore sediment investigation and provide updates on other areas.
+In 2012 we held two community meetings to discuss PG&E's efforts at the site with the community and incorporate input into our cleanup plans for the Northeast Area and in 2013, one community meeting was held to discuss the results of the offshore sediment investigation and provide updates on other areas.
 In addition, the Water Board has a public participation program for the site.
 This includes invitations to comment on various draft feasibility studies and cleanup plans.
 The Water Board also invites community members to participate in Public Meetings.
 For example, in 2012 the Water Board solicited feedback to inform the final cleanup approach for the Northeast Area.
 All members of the community are encouraged to contact the project team via the contact information listed on the right hand side of this page.